 When aging or a disabled loved one enters nursing home care, there’s always the lingering thought in family members’ minds—“will my loved one get the care that he/she deserves?”
 Sadly, the answer to that is oftentimes a resounding “no.” Nursing home abuse is rampant in our nation, much of it unreported or underreported due to the vulnerable nature of the elderly and the handicapped.
 Many of them are incapable or unwilling to report the abuse they endure, sometimes from embarrassment, other times from fear of reprisal by nursing home staff.
-If you have reason to believe that your loved one is being abused at a nursing home or assisted living facility, you need to contact the proper authorities right away and then get in touch with the nursing home abuse attorney to determine the legal options available to you and your loved one.
+If you have reason to believe that your loved one is being abused at a nursing home or assisted living facility, you need to contact the proper authorities right away and then get in touch with the best nursing home abuse lawyer to determine the legal options available to you and your loved one.

 What Constitutes Nursing Home Abuse?